 Reasons you may have blocked status on your card include:

-Note that blocked status prevents your library card number from authenticating with our digital services.
-You will not be able to access your e-books or other databases until the blocked status has been removed.
+Note that blocked status prevents your library card number from authenticating with our digital services: you will not be able to access your e-books or other databases until the blocked status has been removed.
+Additionally, you will not be able to renew your items until your blocked status has been removed.

 Any questions about your library card status should be directed to our Circulation department, 847-256-6947.